Here are some highlights from our alumni over the years.

 Although I have not graduated yet, I was able to get a job as a youth care worker in a group home.
 The information I learned in the NGO courses has helped immensely learn more about how nonprofit organizations run, and the legal side of the operations.
 Before the certificate, policy and governance was a world I could not understand, but now I can not only follow along but also contribute to an organization.
 I have learned how a mission can be turned into a project, successfully.

-Since finishing the NGO certificate program, I pursued a Sociology degree at UBC.
-I worked as a receptionist at a healthcare clinic due to it having flexible hours for school, but the last two summers I had a part-time position as a Youth worker at two transition houses.
+Since finishing the NGO certificate program, I pursued a Sociology degree at UBC, and I will be graduating next spring.
+Currently, I am a receptionist at a healthcare clinic due to it having flexible hours for school, but the last two summers I had a part-time position as a Youth worker at two transition houses.
 I worked with children whose mothers were fleeing abuse/violence of any form.
-Then, I worked intake at Sources for 6 months and then applied for internal application.
-I am now the newest family law advocate at Sources!
+It was an outstanding experience and once I am done my degree I will be continuing it at those same transition houses.

 Lev is continually developing Youth Empowering Youth (Y.E.Y.), a nine-week program facilitated by two trained volunteers who are passionate about helping our youth.
 This work stems from a desire to make personal growth accessible to all, and in doing so providing people with tools to change themselves and the world.